Sayan9661/LiveCryptoDataEngineering/README.md

 We plan on adding more features later.

 # Environment Setup
-Our pipline is functioning entirely on Google Cloud and each module is fully containerized, with the exception being Cassandra-db which is native on cloud.
+Our pipeline is functioning entirely on Google Cloud and each module is fully containerized, with the exception being Cassandra-db which is native on cloud.

 If you want to deploy each module locally, use `docker compose up` when your `cwd` is inside of our docker folder where the `.yml` files exists.